UlyssesZh/telepathic-sparkle/README.md

 Twilight giggled.
 "Deal."

-## First mind-reading test

-Twilight positioned Spike in the center of the room, arranging a few protective wards around him just in case.
+Twilight positioned Spike in the center of the room.
+Starlight arranged a few protective wards around him just in case.
 Spike looked nervously at the glowing circles on the floor.

 "Is all this really necessary?" he asked, fidgeting with his claws.

 Twilight adjusted a nearby rune with delicate precision.
 "Probably not, but better safe than sorry.
-If there's any unexpected magical feedback, the wards will absorb it."
+If there's any unexpected magical feedback, the wards will absorb it.
+Starlight will also be here to help us."

-Spike gulped.
+Spike frowned with concern.
 "That's not as reassuring as you think it is."

 Twilight laughed softly.
 "Relax.
 I'm not casting anything *at* you."